apsdsm/fetch/README.md

 ### Make New Instance Using Service Provider Binding

 It is possible to directly bind resolution classes to the IOC using a ServiceProvider class.
 To do this, extend from the base ServiceProvider class, and add a Populate() method.
-Insidet he Populate method, use the Bind and Singleton methods to make new class mappings available to the IOC container.
+Inside the Populate method, use the Bind and Singleton methods to make new class mappings available to the IOC container.
 The ServiceProvider class extends from MonoBehaviour, so you can add it to your scenes to make the bindings available on a per-scene basis.

 Mappings can be defined using `Bind` or `Singleton`, and are accessible using the `IOC.Make<T>` method.